headzoo/deskpro-sdk-react/docs/pages/props.md

 );
 ```

-The `sdkConnect` function connects the other components in your app which need the SDK props.
+Only the app root component gets wrapped by `DeskproSDK`.
+The other components in your app will use the `sdkConnect` function to connect them to the SDK props.
 Its usage is optional, and is only required when a component needs access to the props.

 ```jsx
 import React from 'react';